FOR WEBSITES, PUBLIC PAGES, AND SIMPLE LIVE CAMERA EMBEDS

 Why start with this embed path

-Use it when the main goal is to get a working live camera onto a website without building your own browser streaming stack.
+Use it when the main goal is to get a working live camera onto a website without opening a custom browser streaming project.

 Preview first, publish second